Juliusz Słowacki Polish Grammar School

-The school was founded in 1909 in the town of Orłowa (Orlová) as the second (and up to 1938 the only) Polish secondary school on the territory of Zaolzie.
+The school was founded in 1909 in the town of Orlová (Orłowa) as the second (and up to 1938 the only) Polish secondary school on the territory of Trans-Olza.

 Reasons for founding

 Cieszyn Silesia changed from an agricultural to an industrial area on the turn of the 19th century.
-This happened on account of rapid development and expansion of the Ostrawa-Karwina Coal Basin.
+This happened on account of rapid development and expansion of the Ostrava-Karviná Coal Basin.
 A great number of workers and professionals arrived to a rather small territory.
 They were of Polish, Czech and German origin, with a majority of the Polish, who formed 60.6% of the population.
 The coal mining region thus became a typical multilingual society.
 Polish intelligentsia soon started to express the need of founding a secondary school, which would prepare future Polish speaking mining and metallurgical engineers.

 History

-1909-1920
+1909–1920

-On December 8, 1908 the meeting of „Macierz Szkolna“ (Polish educational society) made a decision to establish a private secondary school, expecting it would become government-funded in the near future.
+On 8 December 1908 the meeting of "Macierz Szkolna" (Polish educational society) made a decision to establish a private secondary school, expecting it would become government-funded in the near future.

-On September 7, 1909 the decree of the new school opening was issued by Austrian Ministry of Education and Religion in Vienna.
-The inauguration took place on September 23, 1909.
+On 7 September 1909 the decree of the new school opening was issued by Austrian Ministry of Education and Religion in Vienna.
+The inauguration took place on 23 September 1909.
 The school accepted the name of Juliusz Słowacki, a great Polish romantic poet, whose 100th birth anniversary fell in that particular year.
 The school has been successful and popular among students since the beginning and undoubtedly reached a very high level of education soon.

 During the World War I the school was closed for about 2 months due to teachers´ draft.
 By November 1914 only two teachers were available for work.
 A lot of students enlisted in newly formed Polish armed forces voluntarily.
 There appeared some casualties, too, in the front lines in Italy or Russia.
 The first graduating exams took place in July 1917.

-1920-1939
+1920–1939

 The period after World War I seemed to be very turbulent.
-The independent Czechoslovak Republic was proclaimed on October 28, 1918; the Polish Republic on November 11.
+The independent Czechoslovak Republic was proclaimed on 28 October 1918; the Polish Republic on November 11.
 Silesia, mainly Cieszyn Silesia, became the eye of conflict between the two.

-On May 15, 1920 Polish grammar school was closed for the second time owing to the ethnic riots in Orłowa.
+On 15 May 1920 Polish grammar school was closed for the second time owing to the ethnic riots in Orlová.

-The final partition of Cieszyn Silesia happened on July 28, 1920.
-Orłowa together with the school remained on the Czechoslovak territory.
-On September 17, 1920 the school was reopened as a private eight-year secondary school with Polish as the first language.
+The final partition of Cieszyn Silesia happened on 28 July 1920.
+Orlová together with the school remained on the Czechoslovak territory.
+On 17 September 1920 the school was reopened as a private eight-year secondary school with Polish as the first language.

 At the eve of the beginning of the World War II other important events took place.
-Czechoslovakia was forced to give Cieszyn Silesia to Poland on October 1, 1938.
+Czechoslovakia was forced to give Cieszyn Silesia to Poland on 1 October 1938.
 Juliusz Słowacki Polish Grammar School continued its educational work, with mixed Czechoslovak-Polish curriculum.